primd-os/Hub/README.md

 ### Important function tags

 * `#hub:hub` - Is called when players do /trigger hub
+* `#hub:help` - Is called when players do /trigger help.
+You should only show help information for triggers players can actually use
 * `#hub:credits` - Is called when players do /trigger credits
 * `#hub:inventory_changed` - Is called when a player's inventory changes, primarily useful for optimization